Tuesday, December 27, 2016

 UPDATE: Unbelievably now, to top it off, Fisher's daughter Billie Lourd has lost her grandmother too.
 Up in heaven, the untamable has now met the unsinkable: Debbie Reynolds.

-I read where Carrie said it was her voice that won her the Star Wars role, after Debbie insisted she travel to England to improve her vocal skills.
-Seeing the audition tapes for Leia I agree that's what put her on top.
+I read that Carrie said it was her voice that won her the Star Wars role, after Debbie insisted she travel to England to improve her vocal skills.
+Seeing an audition tape for Leia, I agree that's what put her on top.

 My favorite all-time movie is Singing in the Rain (pictured), where Reynolds' voice wins Gene Kelly's heart.
 And she shoulda had an Oscar for Mother, a movie that meant so much to me I wrote to filmmaker Albert Brooks to thank him for it.